xemonix0/Cherry-Doom/docs/nughud.md

 **Status-bar chunks** are square regions of the status bar, taken from the currently loaded `STBAR`.
 Up to 8 chunks can be drawn; they are drawn behind patches, following the same order (`chunk1` before `chunk2`, etc.).

-Apart from the shared properties, **chunks make use of the following additional properties**:
+Aside from the shared properties, **chunks make use of the following additional properties**:

 - `_sx`: **X origin** (left end, absolute) of the chunk, which can be any integer in the [0, 319] range.
 - `_sy`: **Y origin** (top end, absolute) of the chunk, which can be any integer in the [0, 31] range.